webix-hub/docs/data/api/mouseevents_onmousemove_config.md

 onMouseMove
 =============

-@short: attaches a dblclick behavior for component items with the specified CSS class.
+@short: attaches a mousemove behaviour for component items with the specified CSS class.

 @type: function